Life Storage (NYSE:LSI) Releases Q3 2022 Earnings Guidance

-Life Storage (NYSE:LSI – Get Rating) issued an update on its third quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $1.62-$1.66 for the period.
+Life Storage (NYSE:LSI – Get Rating) updated its third quarter 2022 earnings guidance on Wednesday.
+The company provided EPS guidance of $1.62-$1.66 for the period.
 The company issued revenue guidance of -.
 Life Storage also updated its FY 2022 guidance to $6.27-$6.33 EPS.

-Life Storage (NYSE:LSI – Get Rating) last posted its earnings results on Wednesday, May 4th.
-The real estate investment trust reported $0.88 EPS for the quarter, missing the consensus estimate of $0.89 by ($0.01).
-Life Storage had a net margin of 32.60% and a return on equity of 8.71%.
-The business had revenue of $233.49 million during the quarter, compared to analyst estimates of $230.01 million.
-During the same quarter in the prior year, the business earned $1.08 earnings per share.
-The firm’s revenue was up 35.8% compared to the same quarter last year.
-As a group, equities research analysts forecast that Life Storage will post 6.13 earnings per share for the current year.
+Life Storage (NYSE:LSI – Get Rating) last posted its quarterly earnings results on Wednesday, August 3rd.
+The real estate investment trust reported $1.09 EPS for the quarter, missing the consensus estimate of $1.53 by ($0.44).
+Life Storage had a return on equity of 9.20% and a net margin of 33.90%.
+During the same quarter in the previous year, the company posted $1.20 earnings per share.
+On average, research analysts anticipate that Life Storage will post 6.49 EPS for the current year.

 Life Storage Increases Dividend